HussainAther/weatherapp/README.md

 # Weather App

 The Weather App is a web application that allows users to retrieve current weather information and an 8-day forecast based on a provided ZIP code.
-Additionally, it offers the option to fetch historical weather data by inputting an API key (requires a subscription) for access to OpenWeather's historical weather API.
+Additionally, it offers the option to fetch historical weather data by inputting an API key (which requires a subscription) for access to OpenWeather's historical weather API.

 ## Features